Ferdinand Waldo Demara

-Ferdinand Waldo Demara Jr. (1921 – June 7, 1982) was an American impostor.

-He was the subject of a movie: The Great Impostor, in which he was played by Tony Curtis.
+Ferdinand Waldo Demara Jr. (December 1921 – June 7, 1982) was an American impostor.
+He was the subject of both a book and a movie, loosely based on his exploits: The Great Impostor, in which he was played by Tony Curtis.

-Demara's impersonations included a naval surgeon, a civil engineer, a sheriff's deputy, an assistant prison warden, a doctor of applied psychology, a hospital orderly, a lawyer, a child-care expert, a Benedictine monk, a Trappist monk, an editor, a cancer researcher, and a teacher.
+Demara's impersonations included a civil engineer, a sheriff's deputy, an assistant prison warden, a doctor of applied psychology, a hospital orderly, a lawyer, a child-care expert, a Benedictine monk, a Trappist monk, a naval surgeon, an editor, a cancer researcher, and a teacher.
 One teaching job led to six months in prison.

-There are not many facts that have been proven about Demara, only speculation, as there are only a few articles and movies about him that were created during his lifetime.
-Demara was said to possess a true photographic memory and was widely reputed to have an extraordinary IQ.
-He was apparently able to memorize necessary techniques from textbooks and worked on two cardinal rules: The burden of proof is on the accuser and When in danger, attack.
+Not many facts have been proven about Demara's life, in spite of the articles, book, and big screen movie made about him during his lifetime.
+He was said to possess a true photographic memory and was widely reputed to have an extraordinary IQ.
+He was apparently able to memorize necessary techniques from textbooks and worked on two cardinal rules: "the burden of proof is on the accuser" and "when in danger, attack."
 He described his own motivation as "Rascality, pure rascality".

 Early life and adulthood

 Demara, known locally as 'Fred', was born in Lawrence, Massachusetts, in 1921.
 His father, Ferdinand Waldo Demara Sr., was born in Rhode Island and worked in Lawrence's old Theatre District as a motion picture operator.
-Demara Sr. was financially well-off, and the family lived on Jackson St. in Lawrence, an upper-class neighborhood.
-Demara Sr.'s brother Napoleon Demara Sr. owned many of the theatres in Lawrence, in which Demara Sr. was an active union member.
+Demara Sr. had been financially well-off, and the family lived in an upper-class neighborhood on Jackson St. in Lawrence.
+Demara Sr.'s brother, Napoleon, owned many of the theatres in Lawrence, in which Demara Sr. was an active union member.
 Early in the Great Depression, Fred's father became financially insolvent, forcing the family to move from the Tower Hill neighborhood to the poorer section in the city, at 40 Texas Avenue in the lower southwest Tower Hill neighborhood.

 During this financially troubled time, Demara Jr. ran away from home at age 16 to join the Trappist monks in Rhode Island.
 After two years, he was told he wasn't suited to being a Trappist and was sent instead to a Brothers of Charity home near Montreal, Canada.
 He was then transferred to a Brothers of Charity boys home in West Newbury, Massachusetts, where he taught fourth grade.
 After running away from the Brothers of Charity after an argument with his superior, he joined the United States Army in 1941.